schneems/threaded/README.md

 out = `git clone git@github.com:schneems/threaded.git 2>/dev/null`
 puts out
 ```
+In bash `1` is stdout, `2` is stderror.
+You can redirect a stream to another, for example to merge stderr into stdout you could run a command with `2>&1` at the end.
+To completely disregard output you can send it to `/dev/null` on unix systems.

-Note: git does some weird things when you try to redirect stderr to stdio `2>&1` (http://stackoverflow.com/a/18006967/147390)
+Note: git does some weird things when you try to redirect stderr to stdio `2>&1` (http://stackoverflow.com/a/18006967/147390).

 By using a library to direct the sub shell stdin, stdout, stderr like `Open3`: